 Ralph Dickinson — B.S. in mechanical engineering, M.S. in environmental health, MBA, and registered engineer in Minnesota.
 His career focused on buildings, energy processes, and optimizing energy use.
 He managed hospital facilities, designed building systems at Ellerbe Associates, and developed and managed energy conservation programs for NSP/Xcel Energy and others.
 In retirement, Ralph has taught solar project financial analysis at St. Paul Community College and conducted recommissioning projects.
 He is currently involved in certifying Energy Star ratings for larger commercial buildings and continues to be interested in the concept of daily energy use as a performance measure for buildings and processes.

 Diana Kuklinski — Registered Environmental Health Specialist and Permaculturist.
-She coordinates and teaches permaculture classes at the Rail River Folk School, participates on several Bemidji sustainability committees, and is pursuing a degree in Sustainable Environment Technology from Northwest Technical College.
-Diana led development of the first commercial photovoltaic project in Bemidji, and served as the director of a regional environmental health program for the Indian Health Service, where she developed a new program emphasis in sustainability.
+Diana led development of the first commercial photovoltaic project in Bemidji, and served as the director of a regional environmental health program for the Indian Health Service where she developed a new program emphasis in sustainability.
+After retiring, she obtained an Associate of Applied Science degree in Sustainable Environment Technology from Northwest Technical College.
 Whether she’s researching energy or efficiency options, funding, conducting solar site assessments, designing renewable energy systems, writing grant proposals and reports, or crunching data, Diana enjoys working with communities to discover ways to reduce energy and greenhouse gas footprints.